zehantan6970/Lyapunov-Based-Emotion-Aware-Switching-in-Hybrid-AI-Human-Customer-Service-Systems/README.md

 | C_threshold | 0.277 | 0.438 | 0.340 | 0.436 | 0.315 |
 | D_none | 0.000 | 0.000 | 0.000 | 0.000 | 0.000 |

+Analysis of D_none Strategy (No Switching)
+The D_none strategy serves as a baseline control group that never predicts the need for switching (all predictions are False).
+This results in all key metrics being 0:

+Precision = 0: No samples are predicted as True, resulting in a denominator of 0, which is set to 0 Recall = 0: No true positive samples are correctly identified since no switches are ever predicted F1 = 0: Both Precision and Recall are 0, making F1 score also 0 Switch Rate = 0: No switches are ever predicted or triggered False Switch Rate = 0: Since no switches are predicted, there are no false positive predictions

+This baseline demonstrates the importance of having an active switching mechanism, as a passive approach (no switching) fails to capture any instances where human intervention is actually needed.
 ## 🚀 How to Run

 1. Place all CSV and script files in the same directory.